- Red Hat Enterprise Linux QCOW2 image

 - Red Hat OpenStack Platform

-- Red Hat Enterprise Linux 6 KVM Hypervisor
+- Red Hat Enterprise Linux 6, 7 or 8 KVM Hypervisor

 - I don't know what the root password is for the image provided, and I'd like to change it.

-How can I use the Red Hat Enterprise Linux 7 qcow2 image?
+How can I use the Red Hat Enterprise Linux QCOW2 image?

-The Red Hat Enterprise Linux 7 qcow2 images are available for use with Red Hat Enterprise Linux OpenStack Platform, or Red Hat Enterprise Linux 6 KVM hypervisor.
+The Red Hat Enterprise Linux QCOW2 images (example: RHEL 7 QCOW2 image) are for use with Red Hat Enterprise Linux OpenStack Platform, or Red Hat Enterprise Linux 6, 7 or 8 KVM hypervisors.
 The images are configured with

-cloud-init and therefore must take advantage of ec2-compatible metadata services for provisioning ssh keys in order to function properly.
+cloud-init to take advantage of ec2-compatible metadata services for provisioning ssh keys in order to function properly.

 Red Hat OpenStack Platform

-For an OpenStack instance, we recommend that you generate an ssh keypair from the OpenStack dashboard or command line and use that key combination to perform an ssh public authentication to the instance as root.
+For an OpenStack instance, we recommend that one generates a ssh keypair from the OpenStack dashboard or command line and use that key combination to perform a ssh public authentication to the instance as root.

 When the instance is launched, this public key will be injected to it.
-You can then authenticate using the private key downloaded while creating the keypair.
+One can then authenticate using the private key downloaded while creating the keypair.

 Hard requirements on root passwords

-If you need to set the root password, please use the following guidelines.
+If one still needs to set a root password, please execute:

 To modify the image and insert different root passwords for different instances when they are launched, use

-cloudinit to apply a password to an instance while they are launched.
+cloudinit to apply a password to an instance when they are launched.
 For more information, please refer to the upstream documentation: OpenStack.org Administration Guide.